Good practice for sourcing images

 Links to get you started

-(Please note: As mentioned above, don’t forget you still need to check if the images found on these sites allow your specific use)
+(Please note: As mentioned above, don’t forget you still need to check if the images found on these sites allow your specific use - check the details of each website and each image carefully)